code1iners/covies-api/README.md

 - [x] Similars : Get a list of similar TV shows.
 These items are assembled by looking at keywords and genres.
 - [x] Top rated : Get a list of the top rated TV shows on TMDB.
 - [x] Videos : Get the videos that have been added to a TV show.
+- [ ] Providers : Returns a list of the watch provider (OTT/streaming) data we have available for TV series.
+You can specify a watch_region param if you want to further filter the list by country.

 ## Others.